Began at Illinois:

 Past Experience:

-Burson is in his 26th year overall as a member of the Illinois athletics communication office, and his second year directing the unit as Associate AD.
-He was previously promoted to Assistant AD for Communication in October 2013, following three years in the role of associate sports information director from 2010-13.
-He served as assistant SID for nine years from 2001-10 after beginning his career in the sports information office in 1999 with a two-year internship.
+Burson was previously promoted to Assistant AD for Communication in October 2013, following three years in the role of associate sports information director from September 2010 to September 2013.
+He was an assistant SID for nine years from May 2001 through August 2010 after beginning his career in the sports information office in July 1999 with a nearly two-year postgraduate internship.

-He was a member of the Illinois Basketball Centennial Committee in 2004-05 and was previously the athletics communication contact for the Illinois volleyball, golf, track & field, and cross country teams, and assisted with Fighting Illini football.
-In 2013 and 2021, he served as communications director for the NCAA Div.
+Burson was a member of the Illinois Basketball Centennial, Memorial Stadium Renaissance, and State Farm Center Renaissance committees, and he previously served as athletics communication contact for the Illinois volleyball, golf, track & field, and cross country teams while assisting with Fighting Illini Football.
+In 2013 and 2021, he was the communications director for the NCAA Div.
 I Men's and Women's Tennis Championships, hosted by the University of Illinois.

 Personal:

-He and his wife, Karry, reside in Mahomet with their daughter, Aubrey, and son, Evan.
-Karry earned her master's degree from the University of Illinois, while Aubrey is a current U of I student.
+A native of Pekin, Illinois, Burson and his wife, Karry, reside in Mahomet with their daughter, Aubrey, and son, Evan.
+Karry earned her master's degree from the University of Illinois, and Aubrey is a current U of I student.

 The Bursons are also overprotective caregivers to a supermutt, Addi (ten-sixty), and German sheprador, Charlie (Sir Charles).